mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 - Marathon no longer sanitizes the field `acceptedResourceRoles`.
 The field is an array of one or two values: `*` and the service role.
 Previously, when an invalid value was provided, Marathon would silently drop it.
 Now, it returns an error.
 If this causes a disruption, you can re-enable this feature by adding `MARATHON_DEPRECATED_FEATURES=sanitize_accepted_resource_roles` to the file `/var/lib/dcos/marathon/environment` on all masters.
 You must remove this line before upgrading to the next version of DC/OS.
 - DC/OS Net now waits until agents become active before adding DNS entries for tasks on the agent to prevent resolving to unreachable addresses.
 (DCOS_OSS-5463)
 - dcos-net (l4lb) allows for graceful shutdown of connections by changing the VIP backend weight to 0 when tasks are unhealthy or enter the TASK_KILLING state instead of removing them.
 (D2IQ-61077)
-- Removed the octarine package from DC/OS.
-It was originally used as a proxy for the CLI but is not used for this purpose anymore.
-- Removed the avro-cpp package from DC/OS.
-It was originally used as part of the metrics-collection framework, which now relies on a different infrastructure.
 - Removed the spartan package from DC/OS.
 Is was deprecated in 1.11 and replaced by dcos-net.
 - Removed the toybox package from DC/OS.
 Is was used only by Spartan.
 - Removed the dcos-history-service from DC/OS.
 (DCOS-58529)
 - New format for Admin Router access logs.
 (D2IQ-43957, DCOS-59598, D2IQ-62839)

 # Component Versions
 DC/OS 2.1.0 includes the following component versions:

 - Apache&reg; Mesos&reg; 1.10.0-dev